bounswe/bounswe2022group6/deliverables/CMPE451_Customer_Presentation_Milestone_1.md

 5. The requirements addressed in this milestone.

-# 1.1 User Requirements
+    ### 1.1 User Requirements

-## 1.1.1 Account Management
+     #### 1.1.1 Account Management

-### 1.1.1.1 Creating an Account
+     ##### 1.1.1.1 Creating an Account

      - 1.1.1.1.1 Unregistered users shall be able to create an account by providing a unique username, a password, a unique email address, gender, and birth date.

-### 1.1.1.2 Adding Information to an Account
+     ##### 1.1.1.2 Adding Information to an Account

-  - 1.1.1.2.1 Registered users shall be able to add a phone number to their account.

      - 1.1.1.2.2 Registered users shall be able to add their first name to their account.

      - 1.1.1.2.3 Registered users shall be able to add a last name to their account.

-### 1.1.1.3 Editing the Information in an Account
+     ##### 1.1.1.3 Editing the Information in an Account

      - 1.1.1.3.1 Registered users shall be able to change the email address in their accounts.

-  - 1.1.1.3.2 Registered users shall be able to change the phone number in their account.

-  - 1.1.1.3.3 Registered users shall be able to change the profile picture in their account.

      - 1.1.1.3.4 Registered users shall be able to change the first name in their account.

      - 1.1.1.3.5 Registered users shall be able to change the last name in their account.

      - 1.1.1.3.8 Registered users shall be able to change the password of their accounts.

-### 1.1.1.5 Deleting an Account
+     ##### 1.1.1.5 Deleting an Account

      - 1.1.1.5.1 Registered users shall be able to delete their accounts.

-### 1.1.1.6 Logging in/Logging out
+     ##### 1.1.1.6 Logging in/Logging out

      - 1.1.1.6.1 Registered users shall be able to log in by providing their password with either the username, phone number, or email of their account.

      - 1.1.1.6.3 Registered users shall be able to stay logged in.

      - 1.1.1.6.4 Registered users shall be able to log out from the application.

-## 1.2.4 Home Feed
+     #### 1.2.4 Home Feed

      - 1.2.4.1 Every account shall have a home feed.

      - 1.2.4.2 Home feed shall be a list of post previews.

 6. Overall description of responsibilities that are assigned to each member.